keithbuhler/keithbuhler.github.io/PHI-305-S2016-Syllabus.md

 ## Miscellany.
-1. Bring your textbook every day.
+1. **Bring your** textbook every day.
+2. **Participate**.
+Challenge yourself to talk.
+2. **No smartphones.** If you need to take a text message or phone call, step out, respond, and come back.
-2. Laptop/tablet users must sit in the front row — and no smartphones allowed.
+3. **Laptop/tablet users must sit in the front row.**
-3. Be respectful of others: no teasing, and pay attention when a neighbor is talking.
+3. **Be respectful of others**: no teasing, and pay attention when a neighbor is talking.
+Don't pack up early.
+Don't come late.
+Don't talk while your neighbor is talking.
-4. If you need to take a text message or phone call, step out, respond, and come back.
-5. I will read every email but may not respond to every email.
+5. **Contact me.** Best method is to chat after class.
+I read every email but may not respond to every email.
 If I don’t respond within three (3) business days, email again with the subject “nudge”.
 6. For short, quick questions, use Twitter (@keith_buhler)
 7. Disabilities can be accommodated if you are registered with the Disability Resource Center.
 See http://www.uky.edu/StudentAffairs/DisabilityResourceCenter/
 8. Plagiarism has been an issue.
 Even unintentional plagiarism earns a zero for the assignment and, in intentional or egregious cases, failing the course and receiving a permanent mark on your academic record.
 You’ll submit your papers to SafeAssign on Blackboard to help avoid accidental plagiarism.
 Don’t even think about stealing someone else’s thought/work.
+9. **Enjoy philosophy**.
+We are not merely solving abstract puzzles here, but digging deeply into human thinking in a way that could change your life forever.
+The more you and your fellows allow yourselves to acquire a “taste” for the material, the more inclined you will be to give it the real effort required to master it.